digitalbazaar/did-method-web/README.md

 `did:web` has security issues outlined in the [security section of the specification](https://w3c-ccg.github.io/did-method-web/#security-and-privacy-considerations).

-"""
-This DID method does not specify any authentication or authorization mechanism for writing to, removing or creating the DID Document, leaving it up to implementations to protect did:web documents as with any other web resource.
+>This DID method does not specify any authentication or authorization mechanism for writing to, removing or creating the DID Document, leaving it up to implementations to protect did:web documents as with any other web resource.

-It is up to implementer to secure their web environments according to industry best practices for updating or otherwise managing web content based on the specific needs of their threat environment.
+>It is up to implementer to secure their web environments according to industry best practices for updating or otherwise managing web content based on the specific needs of their threat environment.
-"""

 ## Install